 Tasmanian Training Awards shows school-based programs are vital for creating a job-ready generation

-Beacon CEO, Scott Harris, said that connecting kids, schools, communities and businesses was having a massive positive impact.
+Beacon CEO, Scott Harris, said that connecting students, schools, communities and businesses was having a massive positive impact.

 “Beacon is proud to work closely with the Jordan River Learning Federation Senior School, its students, local businesses and the community,” Mr Harris said.